How do OS updates impact apps?

 For example, our developers often work with Xcode, a suite of software development tools created by Apple.
 If they update Xcode to build apps with the latest technologies like iMessage Apps, they may be required to also update their Swift code for other apps for those apps to compile in the updated XCode.
 One of our developers stated, “I felt betrayed by my tools,” when he was required to make a change he did not desire to make.

-Managing an OS Update
+Managing a New OS Update

 Fortunately, the time between the beta release and the public release of a new OS is long enough for developers to start using the new features before users are typically affected.
 Developers are generally given 3 to 5 months to install the beta version of the OS and begin tinkering on it before that release is publicly available.
 The beta provides an opportunity to understand where the new OS has the potential to cause a current app to break.